stephengade/fintech-dashboard/README.md

 You can [view the live demo here](https://stephen-gbolagade-lendsqr-fe-test.netlify.app/).

 ## Contributing
-If you would like to contribute to the project, please follow the guidelines in the `CONTRIBUTING.md` file.
+Thanks for the gesture but you don't need to contribute but however, you can still pay with the code as you like

 ## References
 - [Js-cookie](https://github.com/js-cookie/js-cookie)